ThePhar/archipelago.js/README.md

 ### PlayersManager

-The `players` property on a `ArchipelagoClient` can be used to look up the name or alias of a player from the data package.
+The `players` property on an `ArchipelagoClient` can be used to look up the name or alias of a player from the data package.

 ```javascript